Posted on

 - provide and pay for personal protective equipment.

-Workers have a right to file a complaint about unsafe working conditions with the federal Occupational Safety and Health Administration (OSHA) or its California equivalent, Cal/OSHA.
+You have a right to file a complaint about unsafe working conditions with the federal Occupational Safety and Health Administration (OSHA) or its California equivalent, Cal/OSHA.

 Also see SB 321 (The Health and Safety For All Workers Act) that extends OSHA protections to domestic workers.

-9. Do California workers have sick leave rights?
+9. Do I have sick leave rights?

 Most employers, however, have more generous sick leave provisions.